 You can register for Hazelcast entry events so you will be notified when those events occur.
-Event Listeners are cluster-wide so when a listener is registered in one member of cluster, it is actually registering for events originated at any member in the cluster.
+Event Listeners are cluster-wide: when a listener is registered in one member of cluster, it is actually registered for events that originated at any member in the cluster.
 When a new member joins, events originated at the new member will also be delivered.